+aergraaaate Cat alog.

 First Year Fall Spring

-GEB Social Science (select) 3
+Select Social Science ^{1,2} 3

-GEC Humanities (select) 3
+Select Humanities ^{1,2} 3

-GED 101,102 English Composition; English Composition II 3
+ENGL 101,102 Composition I and Composition II ^{1,2} 3

-GEE Human Health and Well Being (select)!
+Select Human Health 1 2

+CHEM 200,201 Introduction to Chemical Principles and Lab

+CHEM 210 General and Inorganic Chemistry 3

+ENGR 102 Engineering Graphics .
 2

-CHEM 200,201 Introduction to Chemical Principles & Lah 4

-CHEM 210 General and Inorganic Chemistry 3

-ENGR 102 Engineering Graphics

-MATH 150,250 Calculus I & II 4
+MATH 150,250 Calculus I 3 and II 4

-, 16 18
+16 18

 Second Year Fall Spring

-GEA 115 Introductory Biology - 3
+Select Fine Arts ^{1,2} 3

-GEB Social Science (select) 3
+Select Social Science ^{1,2} . - 3

-GED 153 Public Speaking
+SPCM 101 Introduction to Oral Communication ^{1,2} -

-ENGR 222 Computational Methods for Engineers 2
+ENGR 222 Computational Methods for Engineers .
+2

-ENGR 260a,b Mechanics of Rigid Bodies (Statics & Dynamics) 2 3
+ENGR 260a,b Mechanics of Rigid Bodies (Statics and Dynamics) 3

-GEOL 220 Physical Geology 3
+GEOL 220 Physical Geology

-MATH 251,305 Calculus III & Differential Equations I 3
+MATH 251,305 Calculus III and Differential Equations I 3

-PHYS 205a,b University Physics & Lah4 4
+PHYS 205a,b University Physics 3 and Lab 4

-ŕ 17 16
+17 16

-See "General Education," p.
-43. Transfer students without a baccalaureate-oriented associate degree will be required to take some specific General Education courses.
-It is recommended that such students contact the College of Engineering Advisement Office for information on approved General Education courses.
+1 See "University Core Curriculum," p.
+39. Transfer students without a baccalaureate-oriented associate degree will be required to take some specific university core curriculum courses.
+It is recommended that such students contact College of Engineering Advisement for information on approved university core curriculum courses.

-Accreditation standards require that students transferring with baccalaureate-oriented associate degrees will need 16 semester hours of social sciences and humanities, 8 or 9 hours of oral and written communications, and 18 hours of basic science before graduation from SIUC.
+Accreditation standards require that students transferring with baccalaureate-oriented associate degrees will need 16 semester hours of social sciences, fine arts, and humanities, 8 or 9 hours of oral and written communications, and 32 hours of mathematics and basic sciences before graduation from SIUC.
 A 300-level social science or humanities course, building on a discipline already completed, must be taken at SIUC or at another senior-level institution.
-In most cases, a maximum of 13 semester hours of social sciences and humanities from a community college will be counted toward this 16-hour requirement.
+In most cases, a maximum of 13 semester hours of social sciences, fine arts, and humanities from a community college will be counted toward this 16-hour requirement.